inCituAR/Accelerate-SF/README.md

 We developed a pipeline to turn Building Permits from SF open data into a city-wide AR layer, using 3D generative AI to create location-based AR experiences.
 Our platform is already active in three US Cities, and we are excited to expand to SF!

-As hackers in this challenge, we are letting you in the weeds of our pipeline, allowing you to hack it in three optional stages, to let you imagine what SF would be like if the data about its future was accessible and viewable from everyone’s fingertips.
+As hackers in this challenge, **we are giving you access to multiple stages of our pipeline, which will allow you to generate data, 3D assets, or full AR outputs** for your projects, and help your users imagine what SF would be like if the data about its future was accessible and viewable from everyone’s fingertips.

+## Expected Outcomes:
+* Highly accessible visualization of proposed and upcoming development projects
+* Increase inclusivity, transparency, trust in the planning process
+* Streamline permitting and building of new and affordable homes

 ## Potential Project Ideas
 * Use Machine Learning and open data to generate future buildings in 3D and use them in your projects